cissa-unimelb/coffee-roulette/README.md

 ### Deployment

+Coffee roulette uses Cron to automatically schedule scripts for execution at regular intervals.
+As such, it is recommended to run coffee roulette in a Linux environment.

+First ensure Cron is running properly on the system.
+Try to schedule a Cron job to run ```cron_test.py``` every minute, it should send an email to some email address every minute.

+Ensuring that Cron is running properly, run ```cron_scheduler.py``` and replace ```cron.new(command='/path/to/python /path/to/main.py')``` with the appropriate paths.

 ## How does it work

 Coffee Roulette uses a recursive backtracking algorithm to generate pairs of people that satisfy certain constraints.